 Simple English definitions for legal terms

-Read a random definition: character evidence
+Read a random definition: at-will tenancy

 A special executor is a person named in a will to carry out the wishes of the person who wrote the will.
 They are responsible for making sure that the instructions in the will are followed.
 Sometimes, a person may also act as a temporary executor, but they are not the legally appointed executor.
 There are different types of executors, such as a general executor who can manage the entire estate, and an independent executor who can handle the estate with very little supervision from the court.